I stood in my watchtower, under the amethyst sky, waiting for them to appear.

 He lowered me onto the deck.
-I wanted to beg him not to, but I knew he had to.
+I wanted to beg him not to let me go, but I knew he must.

-I stood on my toes as he held my gaze, his fingers still playing in my amethyst hair as our lips parted.
+I stood on my toes as he held my gaze, his fingers played in my amethyst hair as our lips parted.

 “You can’t be here,” I breathed.
 “The Heavens—”